Theophilus Eaton: Early career in England

 In London, Theophilus resided between Coleman Street and Lothbury Street, and became a member of the Court of Common Council of the City of London Corporation.
+He purchased with Anne Yale the past home of Sir Richard Saltonstall of the Saltonstall family.
 For several years, he served as Ambassador and middleman between King James I of England and King Christian IV of Denmark, mostly for the business dealings between these two countries.

-Then he would become Deputy Governor of the Eastland Company, which was one of the great trading companies in the Baltics and Scandinavia, dealing with countries such as Norway, Sweden, Prussia and Poland.
+Thereafter, he would become Deputy Gov. of the Eastland Company, which was one of the most important English commercial companies of the 17th century.
+The enterprise traded in the Baltics and Scandinavia, dealing with countries such as Denmark, Norway, Sweden, Prussia and Poland.
 As his wealth grew, he took great interest in the plans to colonize New England.
 He would get his chance in 1628.
 He and a group of shareholders, including Sir Richard Saltonstall and Sir Henry Rosewell, bought the right to colonize the Massachusetts Bay Colony, through a Royal charter made by King Charles I of England.

 As one of the cofounders of Massachusetts, he signed its incorporation called the Charter of the Massachusetts Bay Company and they would form a Self-governing colony by creating the Massachusetts General Court, called the Great and General Court at the time and the Massachusetts Governor's Council, called the Council of assistants at the time.
 This governing body would put the management and defence of the colony in the hands of ten men.
 Five would have to stay in England, five would go to Massachusetts.
 Theophilus was one of the five men chosen to govern the Colony from England.
 To make the trip to the Massachusetts Bay Colony, Governor John Winthrop would use one of the ships that he co-owned, the Arbella, and would make it his flagship to lead the Winthrop Fleet.

-Arrived in Massachusetts, they would make Boston their capital.
+Arrived in Massachusetts, they would make Boston their capital, with Theophilus Eaton and Thomas Hooker among its founders.
 This would start the Puritan migration to New England (1620–1640) and Theophilus would be one of those wealthy city Puritans who financed it.
-The colony became the largest and most powerful in New England, and evolved into the Thirteen American Colonies that would later become the United States of America.
+The colony became the largest in New England, and evolved into the Thirteen American Colonies that would later become the United States of America.